 Lauren Liao is currently a doctoral student in Biostatistics at the University of California, Berkeley, mentored by Yeyi Zhu, Sam Pimentel, and Alan Hubbard.
 Her research interests broadly encompass observational study design and analysis in support of understudied, underrepresented, and underreported populations.
 She currently leads the statistical analysis in Mexican COVID-19 to identify subpopulations with highest risk of severe outcomes.
 Recent work has been in treatment prediction for gestational diabetes using supervised machine learning.

-Nerissa Nance is an Epidemiology PhD student at UC Berkeley, advised by Maya Petersen and Jen Ahern.
-She helps lead the JICI working group on applying longitudinal causal inference methodology to questions surrounding the effects of second-line diabetes medication use.
-Nerissa has also worked as a Senior Analyst at Kaiser Permanente Northern California's Division of Research, where she helped apply causal inference techniques to measure the impacts of antihypertensive treatment during pregnancy.
+Nerissa Nance is an Epidemiology PhD student at UC Berkeley, advised by Maya Petersen.
+She helps lead the JICI working group on applying the longitudinal causal roadmap to Danish registry data.
+Nerissa has also worked as a Senior Analyst at Kaiser Permanente Northern California's Division of Research, where she helped apply causal inference methods to study the impacts of antihypertensive treatment during pregnancy.
 She holds a Master's degree in Epidemiology and Biostatistics, also from Berkeley.